kkauder/eic.github.io/_about/site.md

 level: 0
 weight: 0
 ---
+{% include navigation/find_link.md where=site.about what='howto' %}
+{% assign howto_url=page_url %}

-{% include title.md %}
+{% include layouts/title.md %}

-### The Goal
+#### The Goal
-This website is been deveoped with the goal to support the software domain of the EIC community.
+This website is been developed with the goal to support the software domain of the EIC community.
+Its mission, technology and design principles are different for the EIC User Group website and the Wikis used by the Working Groups to develop and share information that could change quite often.
+By contrast, this portal aims to provide reliable links to the code and repositories, curated and stable documentation and other resources necessary to advance the goals of the EIC in the software domain.

-### The Platform
+#### The Platform
 The following considerations are important for long-term viability of the site:
 * ease of maintenance
 * security